 - Intussusception, caused by part of the intestine being pulled inward into itself

-Avoid solid foods for the first few hours.
+Avoid solid foods for a few hours.
 Then try small amounts of mild foods such as rice, applesauce, or crackers.

 - Carbonated beverages

 Do not give aspirin, ibuprofen, acetaminophen (Tylenol), or similar medicines without first asking your child's provider.